 Watching others travel the world may leave you questioning how that could ever become your reality.
 It may seem completely out of reach and the understanding of making it a possibility seems too farfetched.
 Commitments at home prevent you from leaving, and how anyone could ever afford it becomes baffling.
 However, it all comes down to priorities and how badly you want it.
 Shifting your end goal to ultimately be to travel will be the driving force to succeed; only you can make it happen.
 This implies sacrificing items on that metaphorical timeline, for example a mortgage.
 Purchasing your flight ticket and informing your employer that you are quitting to go travelling is when it all becomes real.
 The build up of emotions before leaving is a mixture of excitement and worry as you get closer to the unpredictability of what’s to come.
 A fear of failure is inevitable, but even if you decide travelling is not for you, there is still a great deal of pride in having had the courage to even try.

 Unlike a holiday, travelling gives us the ability to learn more about a country by truly understanding the locals and embracing their culture.
 People might travel by backpacking for several months, whereas others implement a work and travel lifestyle.
 I chose to live in Australia for two years by adopting a nomadic lifestyle.
 What does this mean?
-I don’t have a specific home in Australia and lived out of a backpack.
+I don’t have a specific home in Australia and lived out of my free evatac backpack.
 I have never stayed in one place for longer than three months, but instead, I have used the last two years to work in different parts of the country and then used that money to travel again.
-I have often resorted to living in less than luxurious circumstances, such as sleeping in the back of my car, on sofas, in fourteen bed dorms and free campsites with no amenities.
+I have often resorted to living in less than luxurious circumstances, such as sleeping in camper trailers Sydney, on sofas, in fourteen bed dorms and free campsites with no amenities.
 This alternative way of living will allow anyone to incorporate a very minimalistic and cheaper lifestyle which means you can afford to travel for longer periods of time.

 I consider Gibraltar a fortunate and great place to live.
 However, it has become apparent through travelling that we live a very comfortable and sheltered manner.
 This can make the rest of the world seem like a much scarier place and in turn makes it harder to leave as a solo backpacker.
 Learning about different cultures and how the world functions beyond our home walls is important as it provides the gateway in being more consciously aware and open minded.
 At times I have missed home, but during those moments it is crucial to remember why you initially chose to travel and reflect on everything you have experienced by being away.